 Because creatures can’t roll against your identity like they might roll against a disguise, this can be a very reliable infiltration tool that is worth the time and gold to create!

-The Assassin’s level 13 ability adds to their effectiveness in all things espionage.
+The Assassin’s level 13 feature adds to their effectiveness in all things espionage.

 Nevertheless, this ability relies on your party agreeing to a plan that makes use of your skill.
 If they would prefer to storm the base instead of just sitting there while you do recon work, it may be better to stick with the majority to avoid frustrating other players.

-With this ability, a surprised creature that the Assassin hits with an attack must make a Constitution saving throw (DC 8 + your Dexterity modifier + your proficiency bonus).
-If the creature fails this saving throw, the attack’s damage is doubled.
+When you attack and hit a creature that is surprised, it must make a Constitution saving throw (DC 8 + your Dexterity modifier + your proficiency bonus).

 Generally speaking, a level 17 Rogue will have a Dexterity score of 20 and a proficiency bonus of +6.
-This means that the DC is 19 unless you have any magic items that would make it more difficult.
+This means that the DC for Death Strike is 19 unless you have any magic items that would make it even more difficult for your target!

 So at level 17, you’re looking at: